dice-group/WHALE/README.md

 ## Output

-The script outputs a human readable Turtle file (`knowledge_graph.ttl`) and an ontology file (`knowledge_graph.owl`) in the form of RDF/XML format containing the knowledge graph generated from the CSV files.
+The script outputs a human readable Turtle file (`knowledge_graph.ttl`) and an ontology file (`ontology.owl`) in the form of RDF/XML format containing the knowledge graph generated from the CSV files.
 These files are stored in the same directory as the script.

 ## Testing
 *Note:* The testing takes a huge amount of RAM memory, so it is best to run it in a HPC cluster.
 Preferably with `#SBATCH --mem=60G`.